irtf-nwcrg/rg-materials/ietf103-2018-11/ietf103_nwcrg_minutes.md

 Many people have a very bad idea of how codes work with losses.
 All FEC codes are not equivalent in front of various types of losses.

-Q (Dave Oran - Independant Network Systems Research & Design) : if the reason you are having bursts of losses is linked to some queue management, NC may not be a solution.
+Q (Dave Oran - Network Systems Research & Design) : if the reason you are having bursts of losses is linked to some queue management, NC may not be a solution.

 C (Nicolas Kuhn - CNES): we may be able to provide satellite-based traces to the group.
 We need to confirm this.